Overview

 Nearby Attractions

-- Austin Stack Park – a short walk north brings you to this historic GAA stadium, home to Kerry football and hurling matches.
+- Austin Stack Park – A short walk north brings you to this historic GAA stadium, home to Kerry football and hurling matches.

 - Siamsa Tíre – Ireland’s National Folk Theatre, already within the park grounds.